tqandrade/snmp-fiberhome/README.md

                     cos: <number>,
                     tpId: <number>         // By default is 33024 },
-                qInQ: {                    // If used, it will ignore all the above settings.
+                qInQ: {                    // Only GPON.
+If used, it will ignore all the above settings.
                     serviceName: <string>, // 'igmp', 'igmp2', 'pppoe' or 'iptv'
                     cos: <number>,
                     vlanId: <number>,      // By default is set automatically